Robust Building Damage Detection in Cross-Disaster Settings Using Domain Adaptation: Proposed Method

 \subsubsection{Fusion Augmentation}

 The fusion augmentation strategy combines all three enhancement methods with the original image through a weighted linear combination:

 where the weights $(\alpha, \beta, \gamma, \delta)$ control the relative contribution of each component and typically satisfy $\alpha + \beta + \gamma + \delta = 1$.
+In this work, these weights are chosen as fixed settings in the augmentation design and remain the same during training and evaluation.
 The fusion output integrates boundary cues (edges), locally enhanced contrast (CLAHE), and sharpened fine details (unsharp masking) into a single enriched representation.
 However, as our ablation experiments reveal in Section~\ref{sec:results}, combining all components simultaneously does not always yield the best performance; the interactions between enhancement methods can introduce conflicting cues that degrade the classification of minority damage classes.
 This motivates our systematic evaluation of individual components and pairwise combinations alongside the full fusion method.

 Each configuration is evaluated both with supervised domain adaptation to isolate the individual and combined effects of augmentation and SDA on damage classification performance.